Somnath229/Somnath229/README.md

 -->
 I am Somnath Dubey, a passionate student and software engineer, open source enthusiast and studying computer science at GGSESTC, Jharkhand.
 I love contributing to and building open source projects.

-- 🌱 Learning Java, Javascript, and React.
+- 🌱 Learning Java, Javascript, and Web technologies.
 - 🚀 Know more about my professional experience and achievements on LinkedIn.
 - 💬 Get in touch or Ask me Anything on Linkedin.